List of Gibraltar national football team captains

 This is a list of all the players who have captained the Gibraltar national football team since its full UEFA membership in May 2013.

-Roy Chipolina is the first captain of the Gibraltar national football team.
-He wore the captain band the most times (62), and is the current captain of the national team.
+Roy Chipolina was the first captain of the Gibraltar national football team.

+He wore the captain band the most times (73).

+Liam Walker is the current captain of the national team.

 List of captains

 List of captaincy periods of the various captains throughout the years.

 Players in bold are still active.
 Years in italics indicate last year, when still an active player was a captain.